CottageCabbage/Tomato-Salad/README.md

 ## Progress:
 + **2021-12-19:** Still fumbling around.
 The input is set to take a value in the format hours:minutes:seconds and then get an array of these as seconds.

++ **2021-12-20:** Backtracked on the "Turn-everything-into-seconds" decision.
+Now input is properly divided into hours, minutes and seconds.
+Using setInterval, a function is called every 1 second to update the values.
+First, subtracting seconds one by one until these reach 0.
+At this point, minutes is subtracted by one, and *secs* are set back to 60.
+This will go on until minutes also reach zero.
+If an 'hour' value was set, it will be subtracted by one, minutes will be set to 60 again, and the timer will continue in loop, until every value reaches 0.
+The timer's values are displayed with both console.log and with innerHTML.

+### Fix these:
++ *minutes* and *seconds* can be set to above 60.
++ in InnerHTML, the values should preferably be displayed in the format 0n if they are below 10.

 ### Repos of Importance:
 + https://github.com/roldanjr/pomatez (Typescript)